Vijaya9418/coroutines/README.md

 await is a suspending function that can only be called from a coroutine.
 It is used to wait for the completion of a Deferred and retrieve its result.
 When you call await on a Deferred object, it suspends the coroutine until the result is available, and then resumes the coroutine with the result.

+example:-

+import kotlinx.coroutines.*

+fun main() {

+    val scope = CoroutineScope(Dispatchers.Default)

+    val deferredResult1 = scope.async {
+        // Simulating a long-running computation
+        delay(1000)
+        "Result 1"
+    }

+    val deferredResult2 = scope.async {
+        // Simulating another long-running computation
+        delay(2000)
+        "Result 2"
+    }

+    // Do some other work while waiting for the results

+    println("Performing some other work...")

+    // Asynchronously wait for the results using await val result1 = deferredResult1.await()
+    val result2 = deferredResult2.await()

+    // Print the results
+    println("Result 1: $result1")
+    println("Result 2: $result2")

+    // Cleanup the scope
+    scope.cancel()
+}

+output:-

+Performing some other work...<br />
+Result 1: Result 1<br />
+Result 2: Result 2<br />

+The program starts by printing "Performing some other work..." to simulate doing other work while waiting for the results.<br />
+Asynchronously, two coroutines are launched using async.<br />
+When we reach the await calls for deferredResult1 and deferredResult2, the program suspends and waits for the corresponding coroutines to complete and return their results.

 //withTimeOutOrNull:-